iangaunt/iangaunt/README.md

 Hi!
 I'm Ian.

 I've been developing for about 5 years now.
-I know a variety of langauges and am hoping to learn tons more.
-Currently, I'm specializing in web development, particularly in front-end.
+Currently, I'm specializing in web development, particularly in front-end, and Java.
-<br>`LIST:` LUA, JAVA, PYTHON, KOTLIN, HTML, CSS, JS,
-<br>`SOON:` SQL, RUBY, C, F#, RUST, GO
+<br>`LIST:` Lua, Java, HTML, CSS, jQuery, Sass (SCSS), a little Python and a little C#

 Planning to pursue artificial intelligence or architecture.